 - Juno takes place in St. Cloud.
 Screenwriter Diablo Cody grew up in Minnesota.

-- The Mighty Ducks centers around high school hockey teams from Minnesota.
+- The Mighty Ducks and its sequel series center around youth hockey teams from Minnesota.

 - North Country tells the story of a real-life sexual harrassment lawsuit on the Iron Range and was filmed in Hibbing.